 I am buying a new build apartment in Caernarfon.
 Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.

 Set out below are examples of a selection of leasehold new build questions that you may expect your new-build leasehold conveyancing in Caernarfon

 The Vendor must covenant to keep unoccupied units in good repair until long leases are granted therefore.
 Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.
 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.
 Will the freehold then be transferred for a nominal consideration (not exceeding £100) to the Management Company?
 Forfeiture - bankruptcy or liquidation must not apply under this provision.

-I have been on the look out for a leasehold apartment up to £305k and identified one round the corner in Caernarfon I like with a park and railway links in the vicinity, the downside is that it only has 49 years unexpired on the lease.
-There is not much else in Caernarfon suitable, so just wondered if I would be making a grave error buying a short lease?
+Over the last few months I have been searching for a leasehold apartment up to £245,000 and found one round the corner in Caernarfon I like with a park and transport links in the vicinity, however it only has 61 years on the lease.
+I can't really find anything else in Caernarfon suitable, so just wondered if I would be making a mistake acquiring a lease with such few years left?

-Should you need a mortgage the remaining unexpired lease term will be an issue.
-Reduce the price by the expected lease extension will cost if not already taken into account.
-If the existing owner has owned the premises for at least 2 years you may ask them to commence the lease extension formalities and then assign it to you.
-You can add 90 years to the existing lease with a zero ground rent applied.
-You should speak to your conveyancing lawyer concerning this.
+If you need a home loan the shortness of the lease may be a potential deal breaker.
+Discount the offer by the expected lease extension will cost if not already taken into account.
+If the current owner has owned the property for at least twenty four months you may request that they start the process of the extension and then assign it to you.
+You can add 90 years to the existing lease term with a zero ground rent applied.
+You should speak to your conveyancing solicitor about this matter.